bmoren/p5.localmessage/readme.md

 ## p5.localmessage
 ![logo for p5.localmessage](p5.localmessage.png)

 p5.localmessage provides a simple interface to send messages **locally** from one sketch to another.
-This is a very useful tool for multi window sketches, or allowing sketches to communicate with one another across multiple displays.
+This is a very useful tool for multi window sketches, or allowing sketches to communicate with one another across multiple displays connected to the same machine.
+A typical application is having one sketch as a controller window and another sketch as the visual output.

 This is a prerelease software.
 At some point it might be expanded – maybe even to include a bunch of other service worker things that would be cool to use in p5.js.